-Ordinary garden basics these are not!
-Walk on the wild side with these unique-looking wacky and weird plants.
+Ordinary plants these are not!
+Walk on the botanical wild side with this top 10 list of unique-looking wacky and weird plants.

 Sure, we love plants for their beauty and fragrance, but have you ever browsed the aisles of your local garden center and felt your creative side, I don’t know, sigh just a little?
-That’s a huge problem for me: settling for the tried-and-true when I’m really craving weird plants that belong in a school science fair.
+That’s a huge problem: settling for the tried-and-true when you’re really craving weird plants that belong in a school science fair.
 Botanically speaking, I’m a sucker for a bizarre, funny looking plant.

 But committing to adventure often leads straight to disappointment.
-Either I can’t find a place to buy what I’m looking for, or I learn the hard way that the plant is too temperamental for the average gardener.
+Either you can’t find a place to buy the weird plant you’re looking for, or you learn the hard way that the plant is too temperamental for the average gardener.

 Timber Press’ Bizarre Botanicals authors Larry Mellichamp and Paula Gross introduced us to the plant world’s friendlier eccentrics, focusing on varieties that, with a little work, anyone can grow at home.
 So bring on the weird plants!
-I’m feeling brave.

 Begonia maculata var. wightii

 An impressive height of 3 to 4 feet provides a good view of this begonia’s striking leaves.
 The elongated-heart shape and ruffled edges make for lovely foliage, but the round, sparkly white spots steal the show.

 Why we love it: It’s not just beautiful—it’s a brilliant example of nature’s engineering.
 It is believed that the spots scatter sunlight within the leaves, helping this begonia adapt to lower light below a forest canopy.

 Also check out our favorite foliage plants for garden pizzazz.